zonca/iris_pipeline/docs/subarrays.rst

 Consider that following the FITS conventions the `xstart` and `ystart` keywords are 1-based, therefore the default `xstart` is 1 and if you are slicing an array in Python, you should add 1 to the keyword before saving it into the metadata.
+`subarray.id` is saved into the FITS keyword `SUBARRID` and should be 0 for full frames, 1 for the first subarray and so on.

 The name of an entire frame is "FULL".